alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 You can create your own nonce on Unix with this simple command:

     $ head -c 12 /dev/urandom | base64

+This simple technique can be used for moderately private pages, but do not use it if you need to really secure stuff.

 The relevant excerpts of the `site.conf` file are: